DoxrGitHub/DoxrGitHub/README.md

 - 👋 Hi, I’m @DoxrGitHub
 - 👀 I’m interested in researching ligma!

+Some of my old projects that I haven't ported to GitHub are on my [Replit](https://replit.com/@doxr).
+Good luck finding them.

 Public Products of Doxr Enterprises within GitHub as of Aug 26, 2024 (in no particular order):

 > Please keep in mind that I'm not a sigma...